keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

       It is not real clear which fields are required but I'm pretty sure that `name` and `image` are required.

-## Yaml Synopsis for Python container
+## Yaml Synopsis for Python-runtime container

+The `python-runtime` is built on the `container-runtime` provides a way easily define a task using Python 3.
+You do not need to specify the image, volumes, and so forth.
+Instead, just provide a Python script and KLT sets up the container and runs the script as part of the task.

 ```yaml
 apiVersion: lifecycle.keptn.sh/v?alpha?